Gut Health in Kids: Why It Matters and How to Support It

 What Is Gut Health?

 Gut health specifically refers to gastrointestinal health.
 “Gut” is a general term for all parts of the body that absorb nutrients, eliminate waste, and promote a healthy immune system.
-Gut health refers to how well the organs and processes contained within that system are working.
+Gut health refers to how well the organs and processes within that system are working.

 Why Does Gut Health Matter?